 Investments are reported at fair value.
 Equity securities traded on a national or international exchange are valued at the last reported sales price.
 Fixed income securities are valued based primarily on quoted market prices provided by independent pricing sources.
-Global foreign exchange holdings are translated using a third-party vendor.
 Investment income is recognized as earned by the Fund.
 There are no investments in, loans to, or leases with parties related to the Fund.

 The Fund utilizes various investment instruments.
-Investment securities, in general, are exposed to various risks, such as credit, interest rate, and overall market volatility.
+Investment securities, in general, are exposed to various risks, such as credit, interest rate, foreign currency risk, and overall market volatility.
 Due to the level of risk associated with certain investment securities, it is reasonably possible that changes in the values of investment securities will occur in the near term and that such changes could materially affect the amounts reported in the financial statements.

 The Fund maintains an investment policy that may be amended by its Board of Commissioners both upon its own initiative and upon consideration of the advice and recommendations of its investment managers.
-There were no significant changes in the investment policy for the Fund during the fiscal year.
+There were no updates made to the investment policy for the Fund during the fiscal year.

-The Fund's policy for the allocation of invested assets is established on a cost basis in compliance with State law.
+The Fund's policy in regard to the allocation of invested assets is established on a cost basis in compliance with State law.
 Plan assets are managed on a total return basis with a long-term objective of achieving and maintaining a fully funded status for the benefits provided through the pension plan.
-The following was the Fund's adopted asset allocation policy as of June 30, 2021:
+The following was the Fund's adopted asset allocation policy as of June 30, 2021

 Asset Class Target Allocation

-Fixed income 0% - 100%
+Fixed income 0% - 45%

 Equities 0% - 75%

-Cash and cash equivalents 1% - 100%
+Cash and Cash Equivalents 5% - 100%

-Total 100%

-Approximately 7.19% of the investments held in trust for pension benefits are invested in debt securities of the U.S. government and its instrumentalities, of which 6.39% are U.S. government debt securities and 0.80% are debt securities of the U.S. government instrumentalities.
-The Fund has no investments in any one organization, other than those issued by the U.S. government and its instrumentalities that represent 5% or more of the Fund's net position restricted for pensions.
+Approximately 18.7% of the investments held in trust for pension benefits are invested in debt securities of the U.S. government and its instrumentalities, of which 14.8% are U.S. government debt securities and 3.9% are debt securities of the U.S. government instrumentalities.
+The Fund has no investments in any one organization, other than those issued by the U.S. government and its instrumentalities, that represent 5% or more of the plan's total investments.

-For the year ended June 30, 2021, the annual money-weighted rate of return on pension plan investments, net of pension plan investment expense, was 31.04%.
+For the year ended June 30, 2021, the annual money-weighted rate of return on pension plan investments, net of pension plan investment expense, was 21.60%.
 The money-weighted rate of return expresses investment performance, net of investment expense, adjusted for the changing amounts actually invested.